Your Grounded Sage Floral Aura is Peony!

 Your Top 3 Focuses for balanced skin are

-Moisture loss isn’t the only thing we lose as we age.
-Missing oils, also mean that hydration is quickly drawn out from our skin, which makes working a hydrator into your routine a must.
-Hydration, interestingly enough, is the most commonly missed piece of the puzzle when it comes to skin care.
+As we start to lose the natural oils that moisturize our skin, our skin because highly prone to hydration loss.
+Without those protective natural oils, hydration is quickly drawn out from our skin so using a hydrating product in your routine is a must.
+Hydration, interestingly enough, is the most commonly missed piece of the puzzle when it comes to skincare.
 Work a healthy dose of hydration into your skincare routine by applying a hydrator before your moisturizer (your moisturizer will help seal in your hydrator so your skin can drink it up rather than all that hydration evaporating).

 - For a gel-like hydrator, go with our Hydra Healing Gel.

-- For a mist hydrator, go with our Hydration Mist.
+- For a mist hydrator, go with our Comfrey & Willow Bark Hydrating Toner.

 2) An antioxidant-rich routine: